lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Operators**

-All operators (including `=`, but excluding the already discussed `:`) have exactly one standard whitespace before and after.
+All operators (including `=`, but excluding the already discussed `:`) have exactly one standard space before and after.

 **Do**: `let a = b + c`